ronKzl/TabCoral/Readme.md

 > A smart Chrome Extension to save and organize tabs into profiles — helping you declutter Chrome, boost performance, and easily switch between workflows.

-> Now available on the chrome store here:
+> Now available on the [chrome store](https://chromewebstore.google.com/detail/tabcoral/mnmabfgedpiboodebmlplmicbggekdek)!

 ---